jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 </array>
 ```

-- The **FacebookDisplayName** is a textual identifier required by Facebook.
+**FacebookDisplayName**
+> The user facing name of your app on Facebook.
+This value is required when using Facebook authentication.

 ```xml
 <key>FacebookDisplayName</key>